PhillHenry/ml_business_process_engineering/hugo/content/blog/carbon_neutral_flying_cars.md

 Nobody was making any money by being reasonable.
 That's how I successfully remained poor during the biggest boom in my lifetime.
 ("And remember to click _like_ and _subscribe_ for more of my great career advice").

+What we're currently experiencing in this industry is DotCom v2.0.
+Be realistic about what can be achieved by an ML project.
+You'll sleep better.

+### Quid Est Veritas?

+Software is binary and generally speaking so are software projects.
+It either works or it fails.
+Of course, there is more nuance to this in the real world but it's generally clear when something is wrong.

+Machine learning is more subtle.
+If the bank's customers themselves in the example above don't know how to classify their own transactions, how can your machine learning pipeline?

+Feel free to fall in love with your work.
+The ancient Greeks knew about this phenomena and gave us the story of [Pygmalion](https://en.wikipedia.org/wiki/Pygmalion_(mythology)) who fell in love with his own sculpture.
+It all ended well for Pygmalion but if you're going to fall in love with a model, set boundaries.